James & bob

 Did it feel like a healthy thing to do, finding a picture, going back to Hillsborough, taking the picture?

-“In some ways, it was really good that it was the first time that I'd been back to Hillsborough.
-I'd been to see away games this season but not back to Hillsborough, so, in some ways, to be able to make that, in a funny way, felt honouring.
-I think I had a moment after we scored, but I didn't find it hugely emotional, and I wasn't really expecting to, but I think it was a positive experience.
-To be able to go and look for his brick outside the stadium felt like an honouring moment, rather than just going to the match and going home again, being encouraged to think and reflect a bit was good.
+t was really good that it was the first time that I'd been back to Hillsborough, to be able to go and look for his brick outside the stadium felt like an honouring moment, rather than just returning, going to the match and going home again, being encouraged to think and reflect a bit was good.

-“As silly as it sounds, so much of my relationship with my dad was, not based on football, but had some sort of lens through football, that it was just really appropriate to do that.
-I remember when the last fixture list came out, the last season when he was alive, in July when they release the fixture list, and suddenly that fixture list had me wondering which game would be the last.
-Suddenly you could measure a life in home games, which sounds ridiculous, but honestly, when that came out, suddenly it was like, well, so much of the rollercoaster is not knowing how much time you've got.
-Do we have weeks, do we have years, how do I deal with that?
-Particularly when I don't live next door to him, how do I get on with being part of my kids life and get alongside my dad, not knowing if I'm going to be doing this for the next 5 years or maybe we've only got 2 months?
-So do I need to be there every weekend or every other day, a week here, a week there?
-All we did know by that stage was that his care was palliative, they weren't going to try anything else, but even then everyone’s question is how long?
-But they either can't or won't answer.
-The one thing he did definitely grit his teeth and hold on for was Charlotte being born, 'cos they'd said that he wouldn't and he did, albeit only for the first few months, but he did.”
+Everything, as silly as it sounds, so much of my relationship with my dad was, not based on football, but had some sort of lens through football.
+I remember when the last fixture list came out, the last season when he was alive, and suddenly that fixture list had me wondering which game would be that last.
+Suddenly you could measure a life in home games, which sounds ridiculous, but honestly, when that came out, it was like, so much of the roller coaster in not knowing how much time you've got, do we have weeks, do we have years, how do I deal with that, particularly when I don't live next door to him, how do I get on with being part of my kids life and get alongside my dad, not knowing if I'm going to be doing this for the next 5 years or maybe we've only got 2 months, so do I need to be there every weekend or every other day, a week here a week there?
+So, all we did know by that stage was that his care was palliative, they weren't going to try anything else, but even then everyone’s question is how long, but they either can't or won't answer.
+The one thing he did definitely grit his teeth and hold on for was Charlotte, his third granddaughter, being born, cos they'd said that he wouldn't and he did, albeit only for the first few months, but he did.